prasadlan/xman/README.md

  }
 ```

 The code above displays a "Test!" popup on every page.
-It also creates a new page at `/redcap/Test` that displays the same message.
+It also creates a new page at `/redcap/Test.php` that displays the same message (note that `Test.php` is not an actual file, it is just a path alias).

 See details about [hooks](#new-hooks-available) and [plugins](#how-to-create-plugins-from-an-extension) implementation on the next sections.